 Of course, Granite City’s compulsory eviction law doesn’t apply to everybody; it mandates evicting only people who rent their homes.
-In other words, Jessica and Kenny aren’t being kicked out just because a teenager who was staying with them committed a burglary.
-They’re being kicked out because the teenager committed a burglary—and Jessica and Kenny aren’t rich enough to qualify for a traditional mortgage.
+In other words, Debi and Andy aren’t being kicked out just because a houseguest committed a crime.
+They’re being kicked out because a houseguest committed a crime, and Debi and Andy aren’t rich enough to qualify for a traditional mortgage.

 This sort of governmental contempt for renters is not unusual.
-Whether they are forcing renters to submit to intrusive government inspections of their homes or forcing people like Jessica and Kenny into homelessness, local governments consistently treat renters as if they—and their rights—were second class.
+Whether they are forcing renters to submit to intrusive government inspections of their homes or forcing people into homelessness, local governments consistently treat renters as if they—and their rights—were second class.
 But renters count, and so do their legal rights.
-And Granite City is about to learn as much: Jessica, Kenny and their landlord, Bill, have teamed up with the Institute for Justice to sue Granite City in federal court, standing up for the basic principle that where renters live should be between them and their landlord—not between their landlord and the cops.
+And Granite City is about to learn as much: Debi and Andy have teamed up with the Institute for Justice to sue Granite City in federal court, standing up for the basic principle that where renters live should be between them and their landlord—not between their landlord and the cops.

 What Granite City is doing is not just wrong.
 It violates both the Fourteenth Amendment’s Due Process Clause and the Fourteenth Amendment’s Equal Protection Clause.
 The Constitution does not allow the government to punish people for who their roommates are or for crimes other people have committed.
 The Supreme Court has said that the government can evict its own tenants based on crimes committed by members of their household.
 But the Court has expressly noted that this does not mean the government has the power to demand the eviction of private tenants based on nothing more than their association (or even past association) with people the government deems undesirable.
 At bottom, the most fundamental promise of our constitutional order is that everyone is innocent until proven guilty—and that means proven guilty of a crime they themselves committed.
 The government cannot take your home—whether you own it or rent it—because someone else did something wrong somewhere else.

-In addition to claims under the Due Process Clause and the Equal Protection Clause, Jessica, Kenny and Bill are asserting a claim under the Fifth Amendment’s Takings Clause and invoking the constitutional right to association.
+In addition to claims under the Due Process Clause and the Equal Protection Clause, Debi and Andy are asserting a claim under the Fifth Amendment’s Takings Clause and invoking the constitutional right to association.

-Jessica, Kenny and Bill are represented by the Institute for Justice’s Sam Gedge and Robert McNamara.
+Debi and Andy are represented by the Institute for Justice’s Sam Gedge and Robert McNamara.

 The Institute for Justice